 Unsurprisingly, there is no uniform and precise definition or criteria of what industrialized & processed foods are.
 The ambiguity mainly serves the food industry.

-If you look for definitions of processed and industrialized food, you will find many definitions that differ from each other.
+Looking for definitions of processed and industrialized food, you will find many definitions that differ.

 - Most definitions of processed and industrialized foods try to distinguish between whole and natural foods, lightly processed foods, and highly processed foods.
-Yet, the average consumer will often find it challenging to understand the category of the food they are consuming.
+Yet, the average consumer will often find it challenging to understand their food category.

 Industrialized & processed foods definitions.
 (Wikipedia)